Zilker vs Dawson Elementary: B vs F in South Austin (2025 TEA)

 Zilker’s zone covers one of the most walkable and culturally rich parts of Austin.
 Tree lined streets, local restaurants, proximity to the hike and bike trail, and a genuine sense of community identity that has survived decades of growth and change.
 Homes here tend to be older bungalows and mid century properties, many of which have been extensively renovated or rebuilt.

 Dawson’s zone includes parts of south Austin where new construction townhomes and condos have filled in rapidly.
-The price point reflects the location more than the school, and buyers should be aware of that dynamic.
-At $785,000 median, you are paying for south Austin proximity to downtown, not for school performance.
+The price point in this part of 78704 reflects the location more than the school, and buyers should be aware of that dynamic.
+You are paying for south Austin proximity to downtown, not for school performance.

 Browse all homes zoned to Zilker Elementary or homes zoned to Dawson Elementary.